Skip to main content

 • A multi-location scalable center designed to support the needs of expanding incidents and/or large complex preplanned events.

-• Information for PurdueALERT
+• PurdueALERT

 • Get Ready, Get Set, Go!
 Decision Assistance Tool

-• Purdue West Lafayette Buildings PDF / Word
+• Purdue West Lafayette buildings PDF / Word

-• Non-campus Locations PDF / Word
+• Non-campus locations PDF / Word

 Recovery